Ahmad-Mohammad-Kouja/price-list-system/README.md

-    domain (where all the business logic resides) src (containing the applications (users, admin...)) in this folder, We only consume the business logic from the domain folders Each application has its resource, requests to serve its needs
+    domain (where all the business logic resides) src (containing the applications (users, admin...)) in this folder, We only consume the business logic from the domain folders Each application has its own resource, requests to serve its needs

 ## Database structure
     The database structure is the same as the one in the test file you sent, with some small changes